dezindzer/Workflow321/readme.md

   * Install [pyRevit](https://github.com/eirannejad/pyRevit/releases) or make sure it´s already installed
   * Add Workflow321 extension:
     * Open comand promt (Win + R) => `cmd` OR search for CMD in Windows
-    * type following comand : `pyrevit extend ui Workflow321 "https://github.com/dezindzer/Workflow321.extension.git" --branch=main`
+    * type following comand : `pyrevit extend ui Workflow321 "https://github.com/dezindzer/Workflow321.git" --branch=main`
-  * A panel **Workflow321** should appear when you restart Revit or reload pyRevit (go to pyRevit tab -> Settings -> Reload)
+  * A wild ~~pokemon~~ panel **Workflow321** should appear when you restart Revit or reload pyRevit (go to pyRevit tab -> Settings -> Reload)

 ### Features

 The extension itself looks the following way: ![ribbon](/logo/Extension%20panel.png) Extension has several panels in the tab:

-* Model - tools that do different stuff in the model space, mainly to quickly do something
+* Model - tools that do different things in the model space, mainly to quickly do something
 * Automation - Scripts that automate boring tasks
 * Dynamo - same as Automation, but haven't  got the time or energy to create pyRevit versions
 * Application - not sure, it was fun